mayramartins/leading-ladies-memory-match/README.md

 - The player start the game by clicking in any card and the flower is revealed
 - The timer starts to counting the seconds
 - The number of clicks is displayed on the top
-- The logic of the game
 - The player finds all the matching cards
 - YOU WIN!
 - Reset the game and play again

 # WIN LOGIC

-Everybody wins!
+Everyone is a winner!
 The player performance is counted by number of clicks and seconds displayed, so the player can challenge itself by revealing all the flowers within less seconds and # of clicks.

 # RULES